pkeroulas/st2110-toolkit/capture/dpdk/README.md

-# Capture using DPDK
+# Capture ST 2110 video streams using DPDK

+The proposed solution supports:

+- Hardware timestamping in nanoseconds
+- Dual-port
+- Join and capture multiple streams
+- IP/port filtering
+- Up to 10Gbs

+And it is tested on a [mini PC running Ubuntu 18.04, equipped with a Mellanox ConnectX-5 card](https://github.com/pkeroulas/st2110-toolkit/tree/master/ebu-list) and a FPGA-based source.

+## DPDK, out of the box

 [DPDK](https://doc.dpdk.org/guides/index.html) is a set of high-efficient libraries that bypasses the kernel network stack and lets the packets be processed directly in the userspace.
 This allows to maximize the through for [traffic capture](https://doc.dpdk.org/guides/howto/packet_capture_framework.html).
 It supports a large set of NICs as opposed to Mellanox [libvma](https://github.com/Mellanox/libvma).

-The architecture relies on a Poll Mode Driver intead of hardware interrupts, it is more CPU-intensive but it is faster.
+The architecture relies on a Poll Mode Driver instead of hardware interrupts, it is more CPU-intensive but it is faster.
 It's all in userspace so easier for tweaking.
-It come with application examples like testpmd and dpdk-pdump for traffic capture.
+It comes with application examples like `testpmd` and `dpdk-pdump` for traffic capture.

 ![arch](https://github.com/pkeroulas/st2110-toolkit/blob/master/capture/dpdk/dpdk-capture-diagram.jpg)

-## Getting started

 ### Build